RMIT Indigenous Accommodation Scholarship

-This scholarship is provided for the duration of your program, at:
+This scholarship is awarded for the duration of your program, based on the values and details outlined below.

 This scholarship provides funds to assist in financing rental/shared accommodation in Melbourne.